MileHacker Logo

 • Vaccination & Health Records: Record of routine vaccinations.
 Documentation for pre-existing medical conditions.

-• Copies of Reservations: Print flight tickets, accommodation bookings, car rentals, pre-booked tours.
+• Copies of Reservations: Print flight tickets, accommodation bookings, car rentals, pre-pre-arranged excursions.

-• Emergency Contact Info: List of family contacts, embassy/consulate in Greece, travel insurance emergency line.
+• Emergency Contact Info: List of family contacts, embassy/consulate inside Greece, travel insurance emergency line.

 • IDs for Discounts: Student (ISIC), senior, or press IDs for reduced entry fees.